Marlins vs. Angels: Betting Trends, Records ATS, Home/Road Splits

 Marlins Betting Records & Stats

-- The Marlins have been underdogs in 27 games this season and have come away with the win 12 times (44.4%) in those contests.
+- The Marlins have been victorious in 13, or 46.4%, of the 28 contests they have been chosen as underdogs in this season.

-- This season, Miami has won six of its 13 games, or 46.2%, when it's the underdog by at least +120 on the moneyline.
+- Miami is 2-2 this season when entering a game as the underdog by +155 or more on the moneyline.

-- Sportsbooks have implied with the moneyline set for this matchup that the Marlins have a 45.5% chance of pulling out a win.
+- The moneyline set for this matchup implies the Marlins have a 39.2% chance of coming away with a victory in the contest.

-- Miami's games have gone over the total in 22 of its 50 chances.
+- So far this season, Miami and its opponents have hit the over in 22 of its 51 games with a total.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.